$\imath$Hall algebras of weighted projective lines and quantum symmetric pairs: Introduction

 \subsection{Goal}

 This is a sequel of \cite{LRW20a} in our program devoted to developing a geometric realization of the $\imath$quantum groups in Drinfeld type presentations, a vast generalization of \cite{Ka97, BKa01,Sch04,DJX12,BS13}.
 Explicitly, we use the $\imath$Hall algebras of weighted projective lines to give a geometric realization of the {so-called} simply-laced $\imath$quantum loop algebra of a star-shaped graph in Drinfeld type presentation (a generalization of $\imath$quantum groups arising from quantum symmetric pairs of split affine ADE type considered in \cite{LW20b}).
-We further show that the isomorphism of $\imath$quantum groups of split affine type A in 2 (Serre vs Drinfeld) presentations is induced from a derived equivalence of the categories underlying the 2 (quivers vs weighted projective lines) $\imath$Hall algebra realizations.
+We further show that the isomorphism of $\imath$quantum groups of split affine type A in two (Serre vs Drinfeld) presentations is induced from a derived equivalence of the categories underlying the two (quivers vs weighted projective lines) $\imath$Hall algebra realizations.

 The construction in this paper should be viewed as a geometric counterpart of the $\imath$Hall algebra construction in \cite{LW19a,LW20a}.
-It is our hope that this work will stimulate further interactions between communities on weighted projective lines and on quantum symmetric pairs.
+It is our hope that this work will stimulate further connection between the theory of weighted projective lines and the theory of quantum symmetric pairs.